osrf/docker_images/doc/maintaining_repo.md

 > This can be done simply however by using the scripts described in accompanying docs to regenerate all Dockerfiles.
 For ROS, the scripts will use `ros_buildfarm.common` package to fetch the latest package index and append the proper version numbers.

-Also, we now pin the version used for each ROS package.
+Also, we now pin the version used for each ROS package, following [the Repeatability guidelines](https://github.com/docker-library/official-images#repeatability) of Docker documentation.
 Note that however, we are using reprepro (a tool to handle local repositories of debian packages), and as in FAQ 3.1 is limited to one version per architecture.

 ### Gazebo
 > Gazebo has no buildfarm libraries, and so the version used is manually specified within the platform.yaml configuration.